Forty and Eight

 La Société des 40 Hommes et 8 Chevaux ("The Society of 40 Men and 8 Horses"), commonly known as the Forty and Eight, is a patriotic organization of U.S. veterans headquartered in Indianapolis, Indiana.
 It is made up of state, U.S. territory, and overseas grande, and these are in turn made up of locale.
-It was founded in March 1920 at Philadelphia, Pennsylvania, as an honor society of The American Legion, by World War I veteran, and Legionnaire, Joseph William Breen.
+It was founded in March 1920 at Philadelphia, Pennsylvania, as an honor society of The American Legion, by World War I veteran, and Legionnaire, Joseph W. Breen.

 History

-The Forty and Eight was founded in March, 1920, in Philadelphia, Pennsylvania, when World War I veteran Joseph Breen and 15 other members of The American Legion came together and organized it as an honor society for the Legion.
+The Forty and Eight was founded in March, 1920, in Philadelphia, Pennsylvania, when World War I veteran Joseph W. Breen and 15 other members of The American Legion came together and organized it as an honor society for the Legion.
 They envisioned a new and different level of elite membership and camaraderie for leaders of the Legion.

 The organization derives its name from the French Army box cars used to transport American soldiers to the western front during World War I. Each car had stenciled on the side, which meant that it could carry 40 men or 8 horses.
 The cars were known as "forty and eights" and viewed by the men as a miserable way to travel.
 The new organization was thus called the Forty and Eight in an attempt to make light of the common misery they had all shared.

 In 1929 it was described as "the fun-making organization of The American Legion".

 In 1959 the Forty and Eight became independent of The American Legion when National Commander Martin B. McKneally discontinued it as an organization within the Legion for having racially discriminatory membership requirements.
 In 1973 the Forty and Eight modified their membership rules to prohibit discrimination.
 The organization required its members to also be members of the Legion until 2008.